-A well seasoned cast iron pan is truly a thing of beauty.
-Like a treasured sourdough starter, each skillet requires tending to achieve the desirable patina of oils that seal the black surface to perfect smoothness.
-My Father's pans are the stuff of legend, jet black and luminous with decades of lovingly wiped and scorched grease - only ever briefly meeting water, lest the spell be broken.
-Every Sunday he sets a couple of them on the Aga and makes pancakes in place of the more traditional roast, wiping the pan between each pour with a paper towel neatly folded and clamped with a wooden clothes peg.
-He bends, pours, swirls, tosses, slides the pancake onto a growing stack with meditative calm, wiping each gleaming pan as he sets it back on the heat and begins again.
+A well seasoned cast-iron pan is a thing of beauty.
+Like a treasured sourdough starter, each skillet requires tending to achieve the patina of oils that seal the surface to perfect smoothness.
+My Father's pans are the stuff of legend, jet black with decades of lovingly wiped and scorched grease - only ever briefly meeting water, lest the spell be broken.
+Every Sunday he sets a couple of them on the Aga and makes pancakes in place of the more traditional roast, greasing the pan with a paper towel neatly folded and clothes peg clamped.
+With complete concentration, he bends, pours, swirls, tosses and slides the pancake onto a growing stack, wiping each gleaming pan as he sets it back on the heat and begins again.
 There is worship and meditation in the ritual, watching it fills me with a huge sense of well being.
 If there are seasoned pans and pancakes, then all must be right with the world.

-When Shirley of Gluten Free Easily picked 'Make Me a Happy Camper' as her theme for Go Ahead Honey, I thought instantly of my own lovingly tended cast iron pans.
-I found them whilst rootling idly through a rural market, when Fin was no more than a spring in my step or a twinkle playing under the fringe of his father's eyes.
-Tossed carelessly into a dirty cardboard box, cobweb strewn and smudged with rust, they looked like nothing.
-But we beheld in them the future heirlooms of our yet to be built kitchen.
-And so they were snapped up for nothing and hurried home to be scoured, salted, scorched and oiled, oiled, oiled, till they shone like obsidian.
+I found my own cast iron pans whilst rootling idly through a rural car boot sale, when Finn was no more than a tiny seed waiting for spring.
+The pans were tossed carelessly into a dirty cardboard box, cobweb strewn and smudged with rust - to the un-initiated they looked like nothing.
+I however, beheld in them the future heirlooms of our yet to be built kitchen.
+So they were snapped up for nothing and hurried home to be scoured, salted, scorched and oiled, oiled, oiled, until they shone like obsidian.

 With a couple of camping recipes to write, I thought I would use my wonderful pans and make something a little different from the standard campfire stew.
-Always looking for a chance to eat outside, we had been hoping to nestle the pans into the embers of a crackling campfire whilst our sheepskins beckoned from the tent.
+Always looking for a chance to eat outside, we had been hoping to nestle those pans into the embers of a crackling campfire whilst our sheepskins beckoned from the tent.
 Yet, every time we planned to camp, or even barbeque, it rained.
-After the early sunbath of June, July was unremittingly damp and grey.
-Fin and I sat with our chins in our hands and pouted our lips a bit and then got on with rainy day stuff - that didn't need a campfire to be fun.
+After a sun soaked June - July was unremittingly damp and grey.
+Finn and I sat with our chins in our hands and pouted our lips a bit and then got on with rainy day stuff - business that didn't need a campfire to be fun.

-Eventually I realised that I was going to miss the deadline if I held off any longer and so I made my dishes on the stove.
+Eventually I realised that I was going to miss the deadline for these campfire dishes, if I held off any longer and so I made mine on the stove in the dry kitchen.
 But they can be made on the campfire if you're blessed with lovely weather.
 I used an 8" skillet for a courgette tortilla and a 6" skillet for a hazelnut and apple puddingcake.
 When the weather turns fine, I'll do it all again for real.

 1 large brown skinned onion chopped roughly